JamesMcCarthy79/Home-Assistant-Config/config/packages/alarm_system/README.md

 <h1 align="center">Alarm System Package</h1>
 <p align="center">Be sure to :star: my repo!</p>
 <hr *** </hr>
 <p align="center">This package utilises the MQTT Control Panel in conjunction with my Xiaomi Gateway and Door, Window & Motion Sensors to act as an Alarm System.
-You can use the automations within the yaml file or use the Node-RED Flow in the link below.</p>
+You can use the automations within the yaml file or use the Node-RED Flow in the link below. **I have removed yaml automation from package as Node-RED handles all automations for this package now.</p>
 <hr --- </hr>

 <h4 align="left">Package Credits:</h4>
-<p align="left">Stanvx - https://github.com/stanvx/Home-Assistant-Configuration</br>
+<p align="left">If you have any ideas for improvement then your name will go here :+1:</br>

 <hr --- </hr>